BorgWarner Inc. (BWA)

 Fiscal Year 2026

-• Global auto production is expected to be flat to slightly down, with regional differences in EV and hybrid adoption.
-The company is leveraging a diversified portfolio, strong competitive positioning, and new growth in data centers, while maintaining robust financial performance and disciplined capital allocation.
+• Global auto production is expected to be flat to slightly down, with hybrids outpacing BEVs and regional differences in adoption.
+The company is expanding into data center power solutions, optimizing its battery business, and maintaining strong financial discipline while leveraging its diversified portfolio and operational agility to drive growth and margin improvement.

 • Record 2025 results included strong margin and EPS growth, major new business wins, and a $300M turbine generator launch set for next year.
 Strategic focus shifted to balanced growth across all segments, with continued margin expansion, disciplined capital allocation, and global demand for new power solutions.